10 Effortless Micro Habits That Will Transform How You Look & Feel

 None of these habits require a huge time investment or drastic lifestyle changes, yet each has the power to positively impact your health, energy, and appearance over the course of a few weeks.

 To increase your chances of making them stick, try adding one new habit every few days until all ten become a natural part of your routine.
-Within a few weeks, you’ll likely notice improvements in your mood, energy levels, and overall well-being—without ever feeling overwhelmed or restricted.
+Within weeks, you’ll notice improvements to your mood, energy levels, and overall well-being, and that’s without ever feeling overwhelmed or restricted.

 So why not start today?